microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 - Track popularity of each layout mode
 - Average length of time the notifications display on screen until dismissal, correlated to severity
 - How often color and/or icon customization Occurs
-- How often multiple information bars appear at once and the typical distribution
+- How often multiple info bars appear at once and the typical distribution

 ## Intended features for InfoBar v2
 - Built-in support for floating notifications, DisplayMode property to switch between "Docked" (current) and "Floating" mode
   - Options to show the InfoBar as a PopUp with simple positioning properties
 - Positioning and re-positioning for multiple notifications
-  - i.e. providing a built-in way to support a group of notifications in the bottom right corner
+  - e.g. providing a built-in way to support a group of notifications in the bottom right corner
 - Truncation option that allows the user to expand and collapse an InfoBar with multiple lines of content